antihax/goesi/esi/docs/LocationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetCharactersCharacterIdOnline**
-> bool GetCharactersCharacterIdOnline(ctx, characterId, optional)
+> GetCharactersCharacterIdOnlineOk GetCharactersCharacterIdOnline(ctx, characterId, optional)
 Get character online

-Checks if the character is currently online  ---  This route is cached for up to 60 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/online/)
+Checks if the character is currently online  ---  This route is cached for up to 60 seconds

 ### Required Parameters